InfinityWatch/cip-swarm/README.md

 # wapes-testing
-Testing repository for the Witter Analytic Platform &amp; Examination System
+Testing repository for the Witter Analytic Platform and Examination System